Chart Color Schemes

 Wadalba hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Wadalba has a median age of 32 years, which is younger than Greater Sydney's average of 37 and the national average of 38 years.
+Wadalba has a median age of 32 years, which is notably younger than Greater Sydney's average of 37 and the national average of 38.
 Compared to Greater Sydney, Wadalba has a higher proportion of residents aged 5-14 (16.3%) but fewer residents aged 65-74 (5.9%).
-According to data from the 2021 Census, the population aged 15-24 has increased from 12.8% to 13.6%, while the proportion of those aged 65-74 has decreased from 6.7% to 5.9%.
-By 2041, demographic modeling suggests that Wadalba's age profile will change significantly.
-The 45-54 age group is projected to grow by 87%, adding 504 residents to reach a total of 1,082.
+According to data from the 2021 Census, the population aged 15-24 increased from 12.8% to 13.6%, while the proportion of those aged 65-74 decreased from 6.7% to 5.9%.
+By 2041, demographic modeling indicates significant changes in Wadalba's age profile, with the strongest projected growth in the 45-54 cohort, expected to increase by 83% to reach 1,085 residents.